maxdemaio/splist/readme.md

 - handle when topTracks or topArtists are empty (display - "not enough data")
 - loading state for the copy button to show it's still loading

+## Notes

+- image top tracks gets cut off if the width of contents ends up being to long for the overall width (solution is to just increase overall width)